 Labradors also love to please their owners, and this will have a significant impact during their training.
 Labradors like to eat, making training fun and motivating for them.
 In return for treats, Labs work hard and follow whatever command you give them.

 This trait traces back to the Labrador’s ancestors.
 They were initially made as working dogs and even called the fisherman’s mate.

 Labs have an innate work ethic and intelligent temperament, which makes them easy to train.
 They are friendly and less aggressive compared to other dog breeds, making them great pets.
 Labradors are the best example of being a “man’s best friend.”

 Dog lovers will choose any dog breed as long as they have a connection with it.
 Labradors have characteristics that can make them especially appealing.
 The breed’s stellar physical attributes and amicable attitude will surely melt your heart.
-But no matter what breed you decide on, it is vital that you and your dog have a connection from the first time you meet.
+But no matter what breed you decide on, it is vital that you and your dog connect from the first time you meet.

 Courtney John is an animal advocate whose life mission is to spread awareness against animal cruelty across the globe.
-When she’s not busy making ends meet, Courtney tours around the country supporting different animal welfare activities.
+Courtney tours around the country to support different animal welfare activities when she’s not busy making ends meet.